|Max. Amount||150 NZD|

 Where TonyBet stumbles is in not letting New Zealanders have a feel of what’s on offer.
 Hover above the thumbnails of games to find an option to “login or sign up”.
 Where’s the “free game” or “try” option to see if Kiwi gamblers can have a taste of the close to 1,000 new games TonyBet boasts of?
 Instead, it informs Kiwis on the bottom of its “slots” page that it’s a good idea to play a few free games and lists a handful of other online casinos that offer freebies.

-TonyBet offers a variety of themes when it comes to pokies (slots), including animal, classical, fruity ones, game shows, mediaeval moods, nature, and sporty ones.
+TonyBet offers a variety of themes when it comes to online pokies (slots), including animal, classical, fruity ones, game shows, mediaeval moods, nature, and sporty ones.
 That speaks volumes of the online casino operator’s iGaming lounge, considering TonyBet doesn’t list software giant Microgaming in its list of 213 studio wizards.
 If anything, it shows Guoga’s not scared to take on the odds of the gambling industry’s movers and shakers to carve a niche without having Mega Moolah’s makers on its catalogue.

 Here is a snapshot of some of the pokies:

 Kiwi gamblers who love the brick-and-mortar ambience can click to the live casino section to find blackjack variants spearheading the charge on TonyBet, which is more than twice the number of what roulette caters to on its virtual table.
 Search engine helps New Zealanders navigate through the “popular” section on the highest rung of games available.
 You’ll find games such as Deal No Deal, Double Ball Roulette, and Monopoly Live.
-The “others” catalogue offers variants of bingo, craps, horse and hound racing, Sic Bo, and various European soccer football leagues.
+The “others” catalogue offers variants of bingo, craps, horse and hound racing, Sic Bo, and various European football leagues.

 For obvious reasons, this category deserves highlighting on its own.
 That’s simply based on Guoga’s phenomenal success around the poker tables from his teenage years that, no doubt, provided him the fiscal tee-off mound to drive his entrepreneurship and a political career.
-New Zealanders who end up wagering on poker will no doubt know the owner will have smothered his personal passion into ensuring Kiwis don’t leave without having a sliver of experiencing his highs and lows.
+New Zealanders who end up wagering on online poker will no doubt know the owner will have smothered his personal passion into ensuring Kiwis don’t leave without having a sliver of experiencing his highs and lows.

 The TonyBet poker lobby is dedicated to catering to predominantly rookies and casual players.
 The 11-game portfolio will please Asia immigrants and residents in New Zealand who are partial to Super Andar Bahar, and One Day Teen Patti Classic, alongside the traditional Caribbean Stud Poker, Side Bet City, and the Ultimate Texas Hold’Em.